 We want to celebrate their stories and help share them with you.
 In fact, the name Picker’s Pocket was inspired by one of these stories.
 It’s the tale of an age-old practice known to produce the best quality tea, where pickers selected the finest tips and carefully pocketed them.
 At the end of each day these tips were hand-pressed by the picker, and the brew – along with the day’s stories – was shared with the people they cared about most.

 In other words, Picker’s Pocket is about doing things the right way.
 For us, that means knowing exactly where all our tea is grown, and who grows it.
 It means giving our expert pickers the respect (and pay) they deserve.
-And it means sharing with you the story of how our tea came to be."
+And it means sharing with you the story of how our tea came to be.

-At Picker's Pocket, we are truly doing something unique.
 Our growers are at the heart of our business, and everything we do is focussed around how we can support the plantation communities.

 We are proud to say that on our boxes you will see the FSC (Forest Stewardship Council) logo.
 By choosing this product, you are supporting responsible management of the world's forests.
 The clear bags containing loose tea are NatureFlex -an award winning compostable material made from plant not plastic.

 Doing good has never tasted better.
 Each of the tea gardens we work with has been responsibly sourced, what does that mean?
 We ask questions and listen to the answers, there is always more to learn!
-We get to know the owners and the workers, we don’t just want to know about the quality of the tea (although that has to be fantastic) we want to be sure that each bag of tea we sell is doing good for the local community where our favourite tea plantations are.
+We get to know the owners and the plantation teams, we don’t just want to know about the quality of the tea (although that has to be fantastic) we want to be sure that each box of tea we sell is doing good for the local community where our favourite tea plantations are.

 We have engaged with some tea estates who are already doing great things: following organic farming principles to ensure regeneration of the land they work on, far exceeding minimum government requirements for pay and benefits such as operating a revenue share scheme and a welfare fund for workers as well as training employees in all aspects of the artisanal tea making process.